 There are many CEOs but not all do an IPO in their working life, Lee told TradeWinds, “so it is quite an achievement”.

-HD Marine Solution is just eight years old.
-It was set up by parent HD Hyundai Group in 2016 to offer products and services throughout a vessel’s lifespan.
+HD Marine Solution was set up by HD Hyundai Group in 2016 to offer products and services throughout a vessel’s lifespan.
 Today it provides aftercare services, eco-friendly retrofitting, software technology and bunkering services.

-Lee, an HD Hyundai Heavy Industries lifer who was previously head of its engineering and machinery division, proudly recounts that company revenue has shot up almost sixfold from KRW 240bn in 2017 to KRW 1.4trn in 2023.
+Lee, an HD Hyundai Heavy Industries lifer who was previously head of its engineering & machinery division, proudly recounts that revenue has shot up almost sixfold from KRW 240bn in 2017 to KRW 1.4trn last year.

-But it has even bigger ambitions, particularly in a sector where retrofits to meet decarbonisation targets and regulations are moving into sharp focus.
+But it has even bigger ambitions, particularly in a sector in which retrofits to meet decarbonisation targets and regulations are moving into sharp focus.

 The CEO said the company wants to become the world’s number one in marine services and engineering.
 He claims HD Marine Solution is “unique”, with no competitors, as it offers the whole scope of after-market services — something he admitted was “not easy” to explain to investors during the IPO.